qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted.rst

     make apidoc

-.. note:: The ``apidoc`` make target builds offline documenation in QCH (Qt Creator Help) format by default.
+.. note:: The :command:`apidoc` make target builds offline documenation in QCH (Qt Creator Help) format by default.
 You can switch to building for the online use with the ``--doc-build-online`` configure option.

 Finally, you will get a ``html`` directory containing all the generated documentation.
 The offline